 In 2012, I left that company to pursue video production with a wider range of clients.
 I’m passionate about making communication less complicated and connecting with people through images and sound.
 Today I help organizations build their audiences with visual stories.

 I am a videographer and video editor based in Pasadena, California.
-I work in the Los Angeles area and worldwide.
+I work in the Los Angeles area.